'We survived': Kherson comes alive after Russian withdrawal

 Other people sought to leave, but couldn’t.
 “We tried to leave three times, but they closed all possible exits from the city,” said Tetiana, 37, who didn’t want to be identified by her last name.

-Many shops, restaurants and hotels are stills closed and many people are out of work.
-But residents have been drawn downtown this past week by truckloads of food from Ukrainian supermarket chains that have arrived and internet hotspots that have been set up.
+Ludmila Olhouskaya didn’t have anyone to meet at the station but went there to show her support.

-While people were euphoric immediately after the Russian withdrawal, Kherson remains a city on hold.
+“This is the beginning of a new life,” the 74-year-old said, wiping tears of joy from her cheeks.
+“Or rather, the revival of a former one.”

-A major obstacle to bringing residents back to Kherson, and to the rebuilding effort, will be clearing all of the mines that the Russians placed inside administrative offices and around critical infrastructure, according to the Ministry of Internal Affairs.
+A major obstacle to bringing people back to Kherson, and to the rebuilding effort, will be clearing all the mines the Russians placed inside administrative offices and around critical infrastructure, according to the Ukrainian Ministry of Internal Affairs.

-“Demining is needed here to bring life back,” said Mary Akopian, Ukraine’s deputy minister of internal affairs.
-She says Kherson has a bigger problem with mines than any of the other cities Ukraine has liberated from the Russians because it had been under occupation for the longest period of time.
+“Demining is needed here to bring life back,” Mary Akopian, the deputy internal affairs minister, said.
+Kherson has a bigger problem with mines than any of the other cities Ukraine reclaimed from the Russians because it had been under occupation for the longest period of time, she said.

-She estimated it would take years to completely clear mines from the city of Kherson and surrounding areas.
-Already, 25 people have died clearing mines and other explosives left behind in Kherson, and dozens of civilians who hastened to return home were killed by mines.
+Akopian estimated it would take years to completely clear mines from the city and the surrounding province.
+Already, 25 people died clearing mines and other explosives left behind.

 Before retreating, Russian soldiers looted from stores and businesses — and even museums.
 The Ukrainian government estimates that 15,000 artifacts have been stolen from museums in the Kherson region and taken to nearby Crimea.

-The humiliating Russian retreat did not bring an end to the sounds of war in Kherson.
+The humiliating Russian retreat did not end the sounds of war in Kherson.
 About 70% of the wider Kherson region is still in Russian hands.
-Explosions can regularly be heard in the city, although locals aren’t always sure whether its part of the mine-removal effort, or the sound of Russian and Ukrainian artillery.
+Explosions are heard regularly, although locals aren’t always sure whether they are from the mine-removal work or from clashing Russian and Ukrainian artillery.

 Despite the ongoing fighting nearby, people in Kherson feel confident enough about their safety to ignore air-raid warning sirens and gather in large numbers on the streets — to greet each other and to thank Ukrainian soldiers.